SwannJulien/SwannJulien/README.md

 🗣️ **Languages I speak**
 - 🇫🇷 French native speaker
-- 🇬🇧 fluent in English
+- 🇬🇧 Fluent in English
 - 🇪🇸 Work and live in Spain

 🔥 **Project I work with**